-If breast enlargement is due to excessive fatty deposit but no actual glandular growth, only liposuction is suggested.
+If breast enlargement is due to excessive fatty deposit but no actual glandular growth, the only liposuction is suggested.
 Various techniques of liposuction include suction-assisted liposuction, tumescent technique/wet techniques, super wet technique, ultrasound-assisted liposuction, endoscopic-assisted subcutaneous mastectomy and vacuum-assisted biopsy device.

 The post-surgical recovery process in liposuction is quite tolerable.
 Patients are often given a compression garment which facilitates reduction of inflammation and improves blood flow to the healing tissues.
 Vigorous physical activity is not recommended for about 3 weeks.

-Tissue excision surgery is opted in most severe cases of gynecomastia for patients who have stretched, sagging skin around the breasts.
+Tissue excision surgery has opted in most severe cases of gynecomastia for patients who have stretched, sagging skin around the breasts.
 It comprises of removal of a huge amount of glandular tissue and/or skin that cannot be successfully treated with liposuction alone.

-Complications of the above indicated surgical options are hematoma/seroma, numbness of the nipple and areolar areas, the shedding of tissue due to loss of blood supply, breast asymmetry, nipple necrosis, large scars, sloughing of tissue due to a compromised blood supply, doughnut deformity, etc.
+Complications of the above-indicated surgical options are hematoma/seroma, numbness of the nipple and areolar areas, the shedding of tissue due to loss of blood supply, breast asymmetry, nipple necrosis, large scars, sloughing of tissue due to a compromised blood supply, doughnut deformity, etc.